dfelinto/blender-manual/manual/editors/3dview/navigate/introduction.rst

 To be able to work in the three-dimensional space that Blender uses, you must be able to change your viewpoint as well as the viewing direction of the scene.
-While we will describe the *3D View* editor, most of the other editors have similar functions.
+While we will describe the *3D Viewport* editor, most of the other editors have similar functions.
 For example, it is possible to pan and zoom in the Image editor.

 .. tip:: Mouse Buttons and Numpad